minprog/programmeren-1/overviews/1 C/overview.md

 If you are quick to finish the previous two problems, and you have ample time left before the deadline, have a go at solving the "Hacker" problems.
 These are often substantially harder than the standard problems.

+Solving and submitting the hacker problems in addition to the standard problems may earn you 1 extra point for this module.
+However, you must submit all problems before the original deadline to be eligible for this point.

 - [Mario](/problems/mario-more), the hacker edition, a little bit harder than Mario

 - [Credit](/problems/credit), a problem that is quite hard to solve